About the Post:

 Ideally you’ll have a generic teaching qualification such as Cert Ed; City & Guilds, a Degree plus P.G.C.E. or another recognised teaching qualification.
 There is also an opportunity to join us via an unqualified route where there is an expectation to gain the essential qualifications within 2 years of appointment.
 A commitment to, and evidence of recent continuous professional development is essential as is significant experience of teaching in an adult and community learning setting.
 You will also bring to the role a commitment to work flexibly, and an appetite for engaging in continuous training and professional development in this rewarding field of work.

 A lot to look forward to

 Here at Barnsley, we live and work by four important values: honesty, teamwork, excellent service, and taking pride in what we do.
 As part of our team, you can be sure we’ll do all we can to support you in being truly excellent.
-We want you to achieve your potential through continuous learning and experience in the field.
-We’ve created a development process that lets you grow in the way that suits you - whether that’s training to be a leader or learning flexibly online.
+You see, we prioritise learning and enabling you to achieve your potential.
+So we’ve created a development process that lets you grow in the way that suits you - whether that’s training to be a leader, or learning flexibly online.
 That’s one of the reasons why we achieved IIP Gold, and why you’ll find your career here inspiring and rewarding.